 Web Developer/Web Applications Developer

-I learned to program in high school in the late 1970s, using a teletype machine connected to the county’s mainframe computer by a rotary telephone.
+I learned to program in high school in the late 1970s, using a teletype terminal connected to county’s mainframe computer via a modem attached to a rotary telephone using an acoustic coupler.
 It printed on a roll of paper for output and wrote and read data by poking out and probing for holes in little yellow rolls of paper punch tape.
 I became a software engineer, developing desktop applications before developing for the Web.
 I also have experience in usability, graphic design, copy writing/editing, and technical documentation.

 I am currently a freelance developer and Principal at Fix My Website Now.

 Group Process Facilitator/Strategic Planning and Strategy Development Consultant